Documentation Index

 • Access source (IP range): 10.0.0.0/8

-• Allowed ports: 135, 139, 445, and 24158
+• Allowed port: 135, 139, 445, 24158

-Enabling ADMIN$ shares (required)
+Enable ADMIN$ share (required)

-View whether ADMIN$ shares are enabled
+View whether ADMIN$ share is enabled

-1. Press [Windows] + [R], and enable the Run command.
+1. Press [Windows] + [R] keys, and enable the Run command.

-2. Enter cmd and [Ctrl] + [Shift] + [Enter] together.
+2. Enter cmd and press [Ctrl] + [Shift] + [Enter] keys.

 resource_agent_2

-Enable ADMIN$ shares
+Enable ADMIN$ share

-To enable ADMIN$ shares, follow these steps:
+To enable ADMIN$ share:

-1. Press [Windows] + [R], and enable the Run command.
+1. Press [Windows] + [R] keys, and enable the Run command.

-2. Enter regedit and press [Enter].
+2. Enter regedit and press the [Enter] key.

 • Registry Editor opens.